urcodesogreat/GNetDet-Pytorch/README.md

 Refer to `config.py` and `gnetmdk/config/config.py` for more details.

-Use the following script to start phase 1 training, you can specify any hyperparameters using CLI arguments as well to override those of the same name in `config.py` (would be helpfull when you are training on a remote server).
+Use the following script to start phase 1 training, you can specify any hyperparameters using CLI arguments to override those of the same name in `config.py` (would be helpfull when you are training on a remote server).

 ```python
 python train-dist.py --step 1 [specify any hyperparameters to override config.py]